reiniercriel/safe-chain/README.md

    safe-chain setup
    ```
 3. **❗Restart your terminal** to start using the Aikido Safe Chain.
-   - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm and pnpx are loaded correctly.
+   - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, and bunx are loaded correctly.
 If you do not restart your terminal, the aliases will not be available.
 4. **Verify the installation** by running:
    ```shell
    npm install safe-chain-test
    ```
    - The output should show that Aikido Safe Chain is blocking the installation of this package as it is flagged as malware.

-When running `npm`, `npx`, `yarn`, `pnpm` or `pnpx` commands, the Aikido Safe Chain will automatically check for malware in the packages you are trying to install.
+When running `npm`, `npx`, `yarn`, `pnpm`, `pnpx`, `bun`, or `bunx` commands, the Aikido Safe Chain will automatically check for malware in the packages you are trying to install.
 If any malware is detected, it will prompt you to exit the command.

 ## How it works

-The Aikido Safe Chain works by intercepting the npm, npx, yarn, pnpm and pnpx commands and verifying the packages against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
+The Aikido Safe Chain works by intercepting the npm, npx, yarn, pnpm, pnpx, bun, and bunx commands and verifying the packages against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.

-The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm and pnpx commands.
+The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, and bunx commands.
 It sets up aliases for these commands so that they are wrapped by the Aikido Safe Chain commands, which perform malware checks before executing the original commands.
 We currently support:

 - ✅ **Bash**
 - ✅ **Zsh**